Main page content

 Organizational Structure

-The CEO has a supporting team both at our headquarters in Whitehorse and in the 19 Electoral Districts across the territory.
+The CEO has a core team in Whitehorse and in the 19 Electoral Districts across the territory.

-In the weeks leading to a general election, Yukon’s electoral service grows to include more than 600 Yukoners to work the polls on election day.
+In the weeks leading to a general election, the team grows to include more than 600 workers on election day.

 Elections Yukon Headquarters Team

-Supported by the headquarters leadership team, the CEO ensures the fair, impartial and compliant conduct of electoral events in Yukon.
+The CEO and team ensure the fair, impartial, and compliant conduct of electoral events in Yukon.

 • Chief Electoral Officer - H. Maxwell Harvey